transferia/transferia/README.md

 </div>

-Transfer is released under the [Apache License 2.0](licenses/Apache-2.0.txt).
+Transferia is released under the [Apache License 2.0](licenses/Apache-2.0.txt).

 For more information, see the [LICENSE](LICENSE) file and [Licensing FAQs](https://todo.com).